 Lee has over 16 years’ experience specialising in restructuring and insolvency mandates.
 His practice covers a broad range of formal and informal corporate restructuring and non-contentious insolvency matters.

 He regularly acts for lenders, creditors, insolvency practitioners, corporates and directors.
 He advises on all types of restructuring situations, accelerated M&A and formal corporate insolvency procedures (administration, liquidation and receivership) including sales and acquisitions connected to such procedures.
 He also advises on lender security reviews, enhancement of security and enforcement.

 Recent experience includes:

-- Advising an international oil and gas client on a complex multi-layered agreement comprising a US$400m debt liability, the transfer of over 30 vessels, refinancing of existing facilities, a debt for equity swap and renegotiation of existing trading documents.
+- advising an international oil and gas client on a complex multi-layered agreement comprising a US$400m debt liability, the transfer of over 30 vessels, refinancing of existing facilities, a debt for equity swap and renegotiation of existing trading documents; and

-- Advising the board of a former FTSE listed company on (i) the intragroup debt reorganisation, (ii) the share sale of its European subsidiaries back to management and (ii) the appointment of administrators and subsequent sale of its UK and Irish subsidiaries.
+- the appointment of administrators and subsequent sale of its UK and Irish subsidiaries.